moinymoh/Moin-Portfolio/README.md

 # Moin's Portfolio

-This portfolio website is built using Next.js and tailwind css and currently deployed in the GCP App Engine.
+This portfolio website is built using Next.js and tailwind css and currently deployed in vercel environment.

 ## How to Run this in local - Getting Started